svetlozarn/duos-project/index.md

 details about specific datasets used, including variables and time periods as well as methodologies and techniques.

+## History

+The DUOS project originated at the Federal Reserve Bank at Kansas City.

+## Motivation

+Datasets play a pivotal role in economic research.
+For example, the
+	 Current Population Survey (CPS), a statistical survey conducted by the United States Census Bureau, has been administered since 1948 and has been used in thousands of academic publications.
+While a search for "Current Population Survey" on Google Scholar returns more than 100,000 results, a simple mention of the dataset in an article is not sufficient evidence of the dataset’s use within that research.
+Many of the articles are about the survey itself rather than about its use as an input dataset to answer a research question.
+	 Indeed, a substantial number of references simply mention why the CPS was not used to answer a particular research question.
+While a helpful general statistic, keyword search results do not provide enough context to fully understand dataset usage.
+Furthermore, even for articles in the search result which use the CPS data, the reference may appear just in the body of the text, often without sufficient detail to allow for meaningful identification.
+For example, the specific details of what portions of the CPS data were used in the study as well as the specific methodologies and techniques utilized may be contained in the full text of the article, can sometimes be found in the captions and legends of graphs and figures, and could possibly appear in an appendix or a separate data specific file.
+Consequently, finding all publications that use a particular portion of the CPS data (e.g. all data from 1994 to 2014) is a complex and time consuming task

+## Use Cases of DUOS

+* Comprehensive Literature Review
+* Dataset Utilization
+* Approaching New Datasets
+* Generating New Research Applications

+We fully expect that DUOS will be used in conjunction with already existing resources such as JSTOR, Web of Science by Thomson Reuters, and Google Scholar.
+Depending on the particular task, DUOS can be used before, after, or alongside any of these research resources.

+## Technical Details

+### Partial ERD of the collected data

 ![ERD](assets/images/DUOS_ERD_articles.png)

 The DUOS Team includes: